 From 2012-2015, I served as the President & CEO of Feed the Children helping to re-invigorate and modernize the programming of this legendary charity.

-Since 2015, I’ve served as CEO of the American Diabetes Association to help re-envision their role in the diabetes ecosystem launching a new strategic plan and operations model.
+From 2015-2017, I’ve served as CEO of the American Diabetes Association to help re-envision their role in the diabetes ecosystem launching a new strategic plan and operations model.

 A former C-level executive at the Postal Service describes me as having a political prowess unlike anything he had ever seen (I’m pretty sure that statement put in context of the conversation was NOT a compliment)